 Both the North and South Shores feature year-round, breathtaking scenery, from the Sierra’s craggy peaks (the largest unbroken monolith of mountains in the world) to the crystalline purity of Lake Tahoe (the continent’s largest alpine lake).

 When planning your Lake Tahoe vacation or weekend getaway, you’ll want to use a map to locate what you want to see and experience and plan your route in advance.
-You can find a rudimentary tourist map of the Lake Tahoe area here, and there’s a link on that page to a printable version, as well.
+You can find a rudimentary tourist map of the Lake Tahoe area here.

 At an elevation of 6225 feet, the nights are cool, even in the summer months.
 If you’re going to be out after dark, bring typical fall attire – a warm jacket and some long pants – in addition to your summer shorts and tops.